lbussy/brew-bubbles/docs/configuration/index.rst

     If you have a vessel temperature sensor installed, this reports the temperature in the configured temperature format (default is Fahrenheit.)
 This temperature reports in a 5-minute sliding window.
 This window is not configurable via the interface.

 Last Reading
     The date and time of the most recently calculated reading set within the controller.
-Internally the device refreshes its values every 60 seconds (approximately.)
+Internally the device refreshes its values approximately every 60 seconds.)

 Refresh In
     The web page refreshes its displayed values every 60 seconds.
 This field shows the time remaining until that refresh.